 Ronnie & Stella Kakaire

-Ronnie, Stella Kakaire along with their children Yesha and Migel
+Ronnie, Stella Kakaire, along with their children, Yesha and Migel

 Ronnie and Stella are brand new Global Outreach International missionaries.
-They are 1 of 3 Ugandan families who are with GOI our mission agency.
+They are 1 of 3 Ugandan families who are with GOI, our mission agency.
 What a blessing Ugandan’s are reaching Uganda for Christ!
 And Ekisinga gets to be a part of that through our partnership with them!
 Their message to the American church is to “send indigenous people to their own people’ and we could NOT agree MORE!
-That is exactly why we want to partner with them.
+That is precisely why we want to partner with them.

 Gideon & Joy NGOBI